stuartjnelson/northern-badger-11ty-blog/articles/upgrading-11ty-handlebars-blog-from-2020.md

 ## The problem I wanted to solve

-I wanted to get back into blogging using my 11ty blog.
-The problem is it's not setup on my laptop.
-When its running it will be as simple as creating a new Markdown file, merging in the GitHub PR & Netlify takes care of the rest.
+1. I wanted to get back into blogging using my 11ty blog.
+The repo is not setup on my laptop.
+When it is setup, adding a blog post will be as simple as creating a new Markdown file, merging in the GitHub PR & Netlify takes care of the rest.

-I also wanted to build in the open.
+2. I also wanted to build in the open.
 Taking the repo from being private to public as well as sharing my "roadmap" for what I wanted to complete.

 ## My laptop won't run VsCode as its too old...